Vini2/agtools/docs/metagenapplications.md

 ```

 !!! note
     This is a graph-only heuristic.
-Circular sequences does not mean it's a phage (could be plasmids, etc.).
-For biological confirmation, follow up with hallmark phage gene searches (terminase large subunit, capsid, portal, tail) using your favorite annotation pipeline after shortlisting candidates.
+Circular sequences do not mean they are always phages (could be plasmids, etc.).
+For biological confirmation, follow up with hallmark phage gene searches (terminase large subunit, capsid, portal, tail) using tools like [Pharokka](https://github.com/gbouras13/pharokka), [Phold](https://github.com/gbouras13/phold) and [Phynteny](https://github.com/susiegriggo/Phynteny_transformer) after shortlisting candidates.
+If you want to get both circular and linear phage genomes accurately, please check out [Phables](https://github.com/Vini2/phables).